Create a metric set and add a filter

 Stacked bar chart

-Click Share in the toolbar and check in your metric set.
+Click Share in the toolbar and check in this metric set too if you want to.

 5. Display the metric sets on a dashboard

-To automatically create a new dashboard and put the current metric set on it, click the Add To New Dashboard button.
+To automatically create a new dashboard and put the current metric set on it, click Add To New Dashboard in the toolbar of a metric set.
+Otherwise, click Views in the main menu and then click Create to create a dashboard.

 Note